 Clockwise rotation of the switch knob to the left of dial, turns the radio on, and further rotation increases the volume.

-High fidelity (true tone) is provided when the tone control knob, behind the switch knob, is at the mid position of the tone control range.
+High fidelity (true tone) is provided when the tone control knob, behind the switch knob, is at the mid-position of the tone control range.
 A detent in the circuit provides a method of quick location of this position.
 Rotation clockwise of the tone control knob will diminish bass speaker response.
 Rotation counterclockwise will diminish treble speaker response.

-The rear seat speaker may be optionally installed at the factory or by the dealer.
-When rear seat speaker is installed, a separate speaker control is mounted in the accessory panel above radio.
+The rear speaker for the 4400, 4600 and 4800 Series may be optionally installed at the factory or by the dealer.
+When the rear speaker is installed, on the 4400, 4600 and 4800 the inner knob, located behind the radio manual tuning knob serves as the speaker control.
+See Figure 11-19.

-The right position of the control turns on the rear speaker only, the midway position blends front and rear speakers together and the left position turns on the front speaker only.
-After the volume has been set by the radio volume control, it will remain constant regardless of the position of the rear seat speaker control.
+The clockwise position of the control turns on the rear speaker only, the midway position blends front and rear speakers together and the counterclockwise position turns on the front speaker only.
+After the volume has been set by the radio volume control, it will remain constant regardless of the position of the rear speaker control.

 c.
-Push Button Tuning Operation- Wonderbar or Sonomatic
+Push Button Tuning Operation-Wonderbar or Sonomatic

 To tune in the station for which the push button is set, simply push the button in as far as possible.
 The button will move easily at start, then a slightly harder push is required to complete the travel.
-At end of button travel the tuner will rest at the station for which the button has previously been set as described in paragraph 11-5(b).
+At end of button travel the tuner will rest at the station for which the button has previously been set as described in paragraph 11-5 (b).